Diluted EPS

 - On 1 July, another 1,000 preference shares are issued (1,500 + 1,000 = 2,500 x 6/12 = 1,250).

 Weighted average for the year = 500 + 375 + 1,250 = 2,125.
 Enter 2,125 into the `Weighted-average Number of Ordinary Shares*` input box.
+Remember that the ordinary shares delivered by the 500 converted preference shares also enter the Basic EPS denominator from 1 April — enter them with the `[+] Issued` button on the Basic EPS tab.

 Convertible bonds are debt instruments that allow an investor to receive your company's ordinary shares in whole or in part upon conversion.
 Convertible bonds, other than those that are mandatorily convertible, are POSs because they may entitle their holders to your company's ordinary shares.